mikewong25/NTBC_EOI/README.md

 ![AboutApp_04_Stats](./EOIA_04_Stats.png)

 ### Tables
+Two tables are provided at the bottom of the dashboard.

 ![AboutApp_05_Tables](./EOIA_05_Tables.png)

+Table Descriptions:

 List of NTBC Conservation Properties: this is a static table of all the conservation properties included in the analysis.
 The "Total Obs.
 Events" column represents the number of observation events found within a conservation property as well as its surrounding buffer area.
 The "Prop.
 Area (ha)" column represents the area of the conservation property (not including the surrounding buffer area).